OsElsayed/GoEuroTest/README.md

 # GoEuroTest
-This project for GoEuro test
+this project retrieve some JSON data from GoEuro apis and then put them in specific format in .csv file.